 Benjamin Jensen is the student program director in charge of communications and coordinating with the teachers and other volunteers.

 He is currently pursuing a bachelor’s degree in Electrical Engineering, and is planning on working towards a Ph.D. after graduation.

 He hopes to provide meaningful, hands-on experiences to young students to get them excited about STEM fields, as well as providing them with the skills they need to be successful in those fields.

 Ben Brenkman is one of the program directors for Under Water Robotics.
 Ben helps out with various task in the program from sending emails to working on the website to helping with the competition.

 Ben is currently an undergraduate student majoring in Computer Engineering with a minor in Math.
 He hopes to get his MBA after his undergrad studies and continue to help people understand the value of technology.
 He also hopes to help more students develop a love for STEM by helping them have greater opportunities to be introduced to the field.

 Founder & Director

 Kip Hacking is a founder of Utah Underwater Robotics, and served as the program director from 2014 to 2018.
 In his time as director, Kip oversaw many refinements and innovations in the management and operation of the program and competition, including improvements to the ROV kit.
-As director, Kip handles the day-to-day operations of the program.
-This includes ROV kit design, teacher and school communications and running the annual competition.
 Under his direction, the program grew from 250 students to over one thousand students in four years.